clausnordhausen-stack/signal-agent-api/README.md

 ## 📊 What Makes This System Different

-This system does NOT automate blindly.
+This system does not automate blindly.

 It introduces:

-* controlled decision-making
+* structured decision pipelines
 * enforceable risk constraints
+* full transparency
-* system-level governance
+* controlled execution

 👉 Every action is explainable
 👉 Every decision is traceable